 Project managers are needed in almost every sector of business.
 Graduates with a Bachelor of Project Management can go on to work in a wide range of organisations across a range of industries including communications, property and construction, events, information technology, higher education, marketing and telecommunications.

-Graduates can also articulate into the Master of Project Innovation for postgraduate qualifications.
+Graduates can also articulate into the Master of Project Innovation (CRICOS 078813G) for postgraduate qualifications.

 Want to learn more about project management?